AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-search.md

 #### Parameters

 `string query`
 [Optional] Parameter representing the search criteria.
 If unspecified, returns all values.
-Can be used with `skip`, `count` and `orderby`.
+Can be used with `skip`, `count`, and `orderby`.

 `int skip`
 [Optional] Parameter representing the zero-based offset of the first SdsStream to retrieve.
 The number of matched items to skip over before returning.
 If unspecified, a default value of 0 is used.
 Use when more items match the search criteria than can be returned in a single call.